Clicky

 Alpha Delta Pi

-Established in 1851 in Wesleyan Female College, this sorority is dubbed the very first secret women’s society globally.
+Established in 1851 at Wesleyan Female College, this sorority is dubbed the very first secret women’s society globally.
 Under the helms of Eugenia Tucket Fitzgerald, Alpha Delta Pi aimed to make a pace that boosts women’s improvement and personal development.

 In the spirit of social responsibility and to promote unity, Alpha Delta Pi is known for its efforts to donate to charitable institutions.
 At present, it has donated roughly $16 million to the foundation.
 Also, the sorority sponsors 150 academic scholarships amounting to $200,000.